Octavia E. Butler: Early stories, Patternist series, and Kindred: 1971–1984

 The first novel, Patternmaster (1976), eventually became the last installment in the series' internal chronology.
 Set in the distant future, it tells of the coming-of-age of Teray, a young Patternist who fights for position within Patternist society and eventually for the role of Patternmaster.

 Next came Mind of My Mind (1977), a prequel to Patternmaster set in the 20th century.
 The story follows the development of Mary, the creator of the psionic chain and the first Patternmaster to bind all Patternists, and her inevitable struggle for power with her father Doro, a parapsychological vampire who seeks to retain control over the psionic children he has bred over the centuries.

 The third book of the series, Survivor, was published in 1978.
 The titular survivor is Alanna, the adopted child of the Missionaries, fundamentalist Christians who have traveled to another planet to escape Patternist control and Clayark infection.
 Captured by a local tribe called the Tehkohn, Alanna learns their language and adopts their customs, knowledge which she then uses to help the Missionaries avoid bondage and assimilation into a rival tribe that opposes the Tehkohn.
 Butler would later call Survivor the least favorite of her books, and withdraw it from reprinting.

 After Survivor, Butler took a break from the Patternist series to write what would become her best-selling novel, Kindred (1979), as well as the short story "Near of Kin" (1979).
 In Kindred, Dana, an African-American woman, is repeatedly transported in time between 1976 Los Angeles and an early 19th-century plantation on the Eastern Shore of Maryland.
-There she meets ancestors: Alice, a free black woman forced into slavery later in life, and Rufus, white son of a planter who also becomes a slaveholder.
+There she meets ancestors: Alice, a free black woman forced into slavery later in life, and Rufus, the white son of a planter who also becomes a slaveholder.
 In "Near of Kin", the protagonist discovers a taboo relationship in her family as she goes through her mother's things after her death.